ashutosh-roy/Tinkering_With_Code/theory/SystemDesign/LLD/Strategy.md

 #### **Why do we need a design pattern here?**
 On observing closely, we find that there's a lot of repeated code between _Sporty vehicle_ and _Offroad vehicle_.
 Hence we use strategy pattern here.

+#### Pros of Strategy!
+* You can swap algorithms used inside an object at runtime.
+* You can isolate the implementation details of an algorithm from the code that uses it.
+* Open/Closed Principle.
+You can introduce new strategies without having to change the context.
 _____